 The July non-waiver Trade Deadline was instituted in 1986.
 For the six decades prior, the Deadline was June 15.
-So the history of the Deadline, as we know it, is relatively short.
+So the history of the July (or occasionally early August) Deadline, as we know it, is relatively short.
 But that doesn't mean it lacks dramatic deals.

 Some Deadline deals are overrated.
 Some are understated.
 Some move the needle immediately and some are only appreciated with the beneficial lens of retrospect.

-It has been 10 years since former general manager Tony Reagins made this trade for the Halos, and the club is still feeling the positive effects to this day.
+It has been many years since former general manager Tony Reagins made this trade for the Halos, and the club is still feeling the positive effects to this day.